 REMEMBER: Get these items in as compact a size as you can.
 This is why I suggest Hemp Eaze as an item, it can take care of all skin injuries like diaper rash, itching, bug bites, poison oak, sun burns and other issues.
 Though it does help to get a small squeeze tube of organic sun screen if you or baby is extra sensitive.
 ALL of these items can be fit into a medium to large school backpack, but are much easier when placed into a hiking type backpack.
 You’ll want to go with a back pack that is designed to be on your back for a long amount of time, if you prefer not to wear yourself out.
 If you go hiking, camping, site seeing, touring, walking, park adventuring, to the zoo or anywhere else that has you on your feet for more than 30 minutes, you will not be unhappy you got a good back pack that can carry everything, still be light and double as a baby carrier.
 Baby will be much happier that you were well prepared as well as everyone else on the trip.

 STEP 4: ENTERTAINMENT You will not want to go ANYWHERE without something to amuse your child.
-With most infants and young children, road trips put them to sleep while you are driving.
+With most infants and young children, road trips put them to sleep while you are driving (which is probably just as well, considering your usual method of sleep training, like the Ferber method, is likely out of the question in such a restricted space).
 For most adults it does that as well.
 So unless your child is in a particularly feisty mood when you head out on your road adventure, then you will likely have a fine time while you are driving.
 You will want to be prepared in case your child does decide to stay awake and isn’t content just looking out the window.
 You will also want to prepare for while you are enjoying your destination, where ever that might end up being.
 You’ll want to bring along toys that are light, compact and easy to get to.
 It is a bonus to bring your little ones favorite toy(s).
 Something they can have with them while they are in the front or back back are the best, as well as some other toys for the car, so that they don’t get bored with just one thing.
 Make sure to bring along some soothing, fun and interesting music for the car and anywhere you go.
 You’ll want something that can put baby to sleep, get your little one dancing and something to pique their interest.
 Have some CD’s/tapes for the vehicle and a Walkman, iPod or Mp3 player handy.
 TIP: When you stop or rest somewhere, your blanket can double as a place to lay your child on top of on the ground where they can play off of the dirt.

 ON THE ROAD STEP